benkrikler/FlowMeter/README.md

 FlowMeter
 ----
-A tool to sumarize set of [FlowDock](https://www.flowdock.com) flows.
+A tool to summarize set of [FlowDock](https://www.flowdock.com) flows.

 Configuration
 -------------